 THE CHOICES OHIOANS ARE MAKING

-Ohioans choose ECOT over other school options for a variety of reasons, but one of the most common—and perhaps one of the most relevant to the questions above—is bullying.
-Bullying is a wildly out-of-control epidemic in our public education system, and nearly half of all ECOT students have been victims of bullying.
-(In fact, bullying might be the reason why many students are falling behind before they get to ECOT, as we’ll discuss below).
-Despite the best efforts at prevention, the problem continues to escalate; sometimes with the most tragic of human consequences.
-But the biggest untold story of bullying is that it takes a toll on more than just the victims.
+Ohioans chose ECOT over other school options for a variety of reasons, but one of the most common—and perhaps one of the most relevant to the questions above—is bullying.
+Bullying is a wildly out-of-control epidemic in our public education system, and nearly half of all ECOT students were victims of bullying.
+(In fact, bullying might be the reason why many students were falling behind before they arrived at ECOT, as we’ll discuss below).
+Despite the best efforts at prevention, the problem continues to escalate; sometimes with the most tragic of human consequences like all of us witnessed and some experienced first-hand in the Parkland, FL school shooting incident.
+But another untold story of bullying is that it takes a toll on more than just the victims.

 THE TRUE COSTS OF BULLYING

 We’ve all seen how bullying can be emotionally, socially and even physically damaging to victims.
 But bullying is also associated with monetary costs that impact schools, health care systems, and society as a whole, according to a study conducted by the High Mark Foundation.